DIN-Foundation/bcs-ntnu-2021/paper/05-implementation.md

 ### 5.5 File structure

-Here is a screenshot of the file-structure, which follows from the guidelines:
+Here is a screenshot of the file-structure, which follows from the guidelines mentioned in 5.4:

 ![](./images/code-organization.png)